clemens/delocalize/README.markdown

 ### Rails 2

+Note: Support for Rails 2 has been discontinued.
+This version is only considered stable for Rails 3.
+If you need Rails 2 support, please use the `0.2.x` versions or the `0-2-stable` branch respectively.

 To use the gem version, put the following gem requirement in your `environment.rb`:

     config.gem "delocalize", :source => 'http://gemcutter.org'